Multi-crew GCs

 Negotiated once, locked in.

-Three scenarios we see every month from Las Vegas contractors running crews in the field.
+Three scenarios we see every month — from local crews to teams running nationwide.

-A commercial electrical contractor with 75 journeymen and apprentices wanted to phase out the annual "everyone gets two shirts" ritual.
+General Contractor A general contractor wanted to phase out the annual "everyone gets two shirts" ritual.
 Half the shirts were the wrong size, half the guys hated the color, and the whole thing felt like an expense with no payoff.
-We set up a store with a $250 per-year credit auto-loaded on January 1.
+We set up a store with a a per-year credit auto-loaded on January 1.
 Employees pick their own jackets, hoodies, hats, and tees across the year — from the approved catalog.
 Morale is up, waste is down, and the owner gets a quarterly report showing exactly how the budget got spent, line by line.

 Still not sure?
 Scroll through, then hit the button at the bottom and we'll answer whatever we missed.